kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 Here's a simple list to follow which can help keep you organized:

-1. Use some form of versioning your files ***consistently*** We provide a couple of options here, but you can come up with your own plan of action.
+a.
+Use some form of versioning your files **consistently** We provide a couple of options here, but you can come up with your own plan of action.
    - **Slap a date stamp on everything.**
    - When you create new versions of training scripts, training datasets, etc. add a datestamp to them and save a new copy so you know which version they are (e.g., 2022-10-01_train_model.py -\> 2022-10 05_train_model.py).
    - You can automatically add datestamps in your code like such: